+SNV minor allele frequencies

+The minor allele frequency (MAF) spectra for Figure 6 are obtained for accessible and allele-specific SNVs detected in samples in AlleleDB.
+We restrict our analyses for ASE SNVs for 381 unrelated samples (excluding NA12878) to only those found in CDS regions and ASB SNVs for 13 samples (excluding NA12878) to only those found within known TF motifs found in the 708 categories (Supplementary 1).
+The MAF of each SNV is a global MAF calculated with respect to 1,092 samples from Phase 1 of the 1000 Genomes Project.3

 Analysis of ASB SNVs found in TF motifs

 We obtain a list of all TF motifs and their corresponding position weight matrices (PWMs) from Kheradpour and Kellis74 (http://compbio.mit.edu/encode-motifs/), using the 2013 version.
 This set of motifs and PWMs is derived from the ENCODE project and include motifs from TRANSFAC and JASPAR.
 We then take two approaches to find the effects of ASB SNVs.
 (1) For all ASB SNV positions in the motifs detected by Kheradpour and Kellis, we obtain the occurrence (frequency) of their reference and alternate allele in the respective PWMs.
 This first approach is only able to find motif-breaking events that disrupt existing motifs in the reference genome.
 The PWMs of motifs are defined based on the ENCODE project.
 (2) Our second approach attempts to include both motif-breaking and motif-gaining events caused by ASB SNVs in AlleleDB.
 Based on each PWM, we further scan a 59-bp window around the ASB SNV (± 29 bp of the SNV) separately for both the reference and alternate alleles for potential motifs.
 For each candidate motif, we compute the sequence score using the tool TFM-Pvalue75, where sequence score is defined by summing up the log likelihoods of each position of the PWM.
 A motif is identified when the P value on its sequence score ≤ 1e-6.